 Design of the earbuds and charging case

 The headphones look very good.
 They are significantly smaller than that Easy Acc X100I recently here in the test had, but also a lot more expensive.
 The design of the Liberty 2 is elegant and unobtrusive, so it particularly suits me that the LED signals on the earphones are also very subtle.

 The charging case is shaped like a rounded stone that you could find in a stream - so a real flatterer.
 The size of the battery case is also approx. 8 x 6,5 x 3 cm, making it absolutely pocket-friendly.

-A special "delicacy" of the case is its closure.
-This is not folded up, but pushed backwards, whereby the lid snaps comfortably (as if magnetically) into both positions.
+A special "delicacy" of the cover is its closure.
+This is not folded, but pushed away to the rear, whereby the lid snaps in comfortably (like magnetically) in both positions.

 The two earphones also seem to be held in the case by magnetism, because they can be easily removed, but flip satisfactorily into the correct position when inserted.